-The debate started in several years ago.
-Indeed, after 1929 crisis, Keynes published in 1936 his general theory, and recommended that in order to attain full employment equilibrium state should to intervene in economy by adopting a budget policy.
-Therefore, after Second World War about all states adopted this intervention policy multiplying their budget expenditures.
+The debate was animated several years ago.
+Indeed, after 1929 crisis, Keynes published in 1936 his general theory, and recommended that in order to attain full employment equilibrium; the state should intervene in economy by adopting a budget policy.
+Therefore, after Second World War about all states adopted an expansionary fiscal policy multiplying their budget expenditures.
 Thus, world economy has known a golden growth period over about thirty years from 1945 to 1975.

-II.1.
+2.1.
 Main trends

-It is also important to stress that modern macroeconomic theory treated public expenditures as a main component of aggregate demand and the main control variable of budget policy.
-Nevertheless, there are mainly diverged two points of view about the role of public expenditures.
+It is important to emphasize that modern macroeconomic theory treated public expenditures as a main component of aggregate demand and the main control variable of budget policy.
+Furthermore, there are mainly diverged two points of view about the role of public expenditures.
 Hence, the debate around public policies efficiency opposed Keynesians to monetarists.
 Contrary to Keynesians, the monetarists were unconvinced by the ability of governments to stabilize the economy.
-In the same way, the new classical school, especially Lucas (1970) and Sargent and Wallace (1975) showed that if rational expectations are introduced a budget policy could not explain the gaps between product and its natural equilibrium level.
+Similarly, the new classical school, especially Lucas (1970) and Sargent and Wallace (1975) showed that if rational expectations are introduced a budget policy could not explain the gaps between product and its natural equilibrium level.
 However, the new Keynesians and growth theory show that public expenditures constitute among main factors of growth (Barro, 1990).

-II.2.
+2.2.
 Positive effect of public expenditure on growth

-Barro was the first author who developed an endogenous growth model with public expenditures in 1990, in which the author showed that the growth rate depends on the structure of government spending.
-He predicts also that expenditures in infrastructure and in law constitute the highly productive categories of public spending.
-The expenditures in law are productive because they reinforce property rights and therefore the growth.
+Barro was the first author who developed an endogenous growth model with public expenditures in 1990.
+In this model, the author showed that the growth rate depends on the structure of government spending.
+He also predicts that the expenditures in infrastructure and in law constitute the highly productive categories of public spending.
+The expenditures in law are productive because they reinforce property rights and therefore boost growth.

-Further, several other works have been conducted in order to analyze this relationship.
+Furthermore, several other works have been conducted in order to analyze this relationship.
 Ashauer (1987) finds that public spending stimulates the private capital and investment.
-Indeed, infrastructure has a potential positive impact on marginal productivity of capital.
+Infrastructure has a potential positive impact on marginal productivity of capital.
 This means that private investment and public investment are complimentary.
 The same result is confirmed by Erden and Holcomb (2005) where they find that public expenditures complements private investment.

-On the other hand, Narayan (2004) conducted a study on the relationship between public and private investment in Fiji.
+Narayan (2004) conducted a study on the relationship between public and private investment in Fiji.
 The author concluded that the public investment is complementary to private investment in case where there is a period of political stability (over the period from 1950 to 1975).
 Nevertheless, government spending has not been complementary to private investment over the period 1976-2001 characterized by a great political instability.

-Felice (2016) developed a dual endogenous growth model (Two private sectors are considered by the model: traditional and modern) with public expenditures.
+Felice (2016) developed a dual endogenous growth model (Two private sectors are considered by the model: traditional and modern sector) with public expenditures.
 The author analyzed the effect of two public spending categories (infrastructure and some other public goods and services) on factor productivity and employment.
 He showed that the productive public expenditure affects directly and indirectly the growth rate in the long run.
-Indeed, it generates a direct impact through the change in its size and composition and an indirect effect through change in employment shares between two sectors.
-The main result of this study showed that if the share of government spending for traditional sector increases, the employment share in modern sector decreases.
-Thus, an increase in productive public investment and/or the change in its composition increase the growth rate in long run.
+It generates a direct impact through the change in its size and composition and an indirect effect through change in employment shares between the two sectors.
+The main result of this study demonstrated that if the share of government spending for traditional sector increases the employment share in modern sector decreases.
+Thus, an increase in productive public investment and/or the change in its composition enhance the growth rate in long run.

-Ventelou and Bry (2006) showed, based on DEA method that government spending has a positive effect on macroeconomic growth.
-But, when "deviations from the efficiency frontier are not "pure misallocation" and would better be connected with an index of social wellbeing."
-The author concluded that there is no reason for which government limits public spending.
+Based on DEA method, Ventelou and Bry (2006) report that government spending has a positive effect on macroeconomic growth.
+But, when "deviations from the efficiency frontier are not "pure misallocation" and would better be connected with an index of social wellbeing", the authors conclude that there is no reason for which government limits public spending.